Paul Goldschmidt's Success and Achievements in Timeline

 On April 13, 2021, Paul Goldschmidt hit his 250th career home run against the Washington Nationals.

-On May 23, 2022, Goldschmidt hit a walk-off grand slam in the bottom of the tenth inning versus the Toronto Blue Jays for a 7–3 win, extending his hitting streak to 15 games.
+On May 23, 2022, Goldschmidt hit a walk-off grand slam in the bottom of the tenth inning versus the Toronto Blue Jays, extending his hitting streak to 15 games.

 July 5, 2022: 1,000th run scored

-In 2022, Goldschmidt was named the NL Hank Aaron Award winner, awarded his fifth Silver Slugger Award, and won his first National League Most Valuable Player Award.
+In 2022, Goldschmidt was named the 2022 NL Hank Aaron Award winner, was awarded his fifth Silver Slugger Award and won his first National League Most Valuable Player Award.

 July 26, 2024: 2,000th career hit

-On July 26, 2024, Paul Goldschmidt achieved his 2,000th career hit against the Washington Nationals, becoming the 295th player in Major League history to reach that milestone.
+On July 26, 2024, Goldschmidt recorded his 2,000th career hit against the Washington Nationals, becoming the 295th player in Major League history to reach that milestone.